SamLeeBYU/BYUTrafficCitations/README.md

 This data set is an intermediate file of *EDA.ipynb*.
 This merges weather data and air quality into one data set for Provo.

 ### (predictions.csv)[predictions.csv]
 This file is produced by *dashboard.py*.
-This is the saved predicte values from each of the three models used to model the number of traffic citations over time.
+This is the saved predicted values from each of the three models used to model the number of traffic citations over time.

 ### [ParkingCitationsEncrypted.csv](ParkingCitationsEncrypted.csv) [1]
 The full data set of BYU parking citations as scraped from the data set.
 License plate numbers have been encrypted (the encryption script is not included on this repository) so the data set cannot be easily matched with other records across the internet, though state (Residence) records have been maintained.
 The data set contains citations from June, 2010 to Present (Oct, 2023).